-One implication is that relational incentives may increase when the effects of partners' efforts are more long-lasting and persistent (α decreases).
-A partnership may be a more appropriate form of organizing a firm when partners make strategic decisions that determine the future of the venture (α low), rather than make routine decisions that execute well established blueprints and keep the revenue flowing (α high).
+Relational incentives may, thus, increase when the effects of partners' efforts are more long-lasting and persistent, for instance with low α .
+One interpretation of this result is that partnerships may be the appropriate form of organizing a firm when partners make strategic decisions that determine the future of the venture (α low), rather than routine decisions that execute well-established blueprints to keep the revenue flowing (α high).

 Dynamics.
-This structure of incentives close to the bliss point affects the equilibrium dynamics of effort, in a non-trivial near-efficient equilibrium.
+This structure of incentives close to the bliss point affects the equilibrium dynamics of effort, in a non-trivial near-optimal equilibrium.
 Profit outcomes that exceed expectations are always good news for the partnership, increasing relational capital, as $I_t \geq 0$.
 However, they do not always lead to greater effort.